 roasted cashews – add some crunch by sprinkling on roasted cashews!

 Obviously serving the dish in a pineapple boat isn’t 100% necessary, but it does make the dining experience just a tiny bit more enjoyable.
 There’s really nothing better than eating food out of a fruit bowl.
 Am I right?

 This whole idea was inspired by a local Thai restaurant, Sabai, that serves their pineapple fried rice in a pineapple bowl.
-I’ve actually never ordered this dish at the restaurant — I usually go for the Papaya Salad and Massaman Curry — but I’ve seen it being served to other diners and and it always looks so fun.
+It’s such a fun way to present this dish!

 juice from 1/2 lime

 Make the quinoa: Prepare quinoa if you haven’t already: Bring 2 cups water and 1 cup uncooked quinoa to a boil in a saucepan.
 Reduce heat and simmer for 15 minutes or until water has been absorbed and the quinoa is tender.
 Remove saucepan from heat and let cool for 5 minutes; fluff quinoa with a fork.
 Allow to cool.
 This step can be done the day before.

 Prep pineapple: While quinoa is cooking, prep pineapple by cutting it in half lengthwise.
 Scoop out pineapple flesh using a knife and a spoon so you’re left with two pineapple boats for serving.
 Chop the fruit and set aside.

 Sauté veggies: Heat oil in a large nonstick pan over medium heat.
 Add onion, red pepper, garlic and ginger.
 Cook, stirring frequently for about 5 minutes or until mixture is fragrant and onions are translucent.